 The care and protection of children, young people and vulnerable adults involved in Ringing activities across the Surrey Association is the responsibility of all participants.

 Safeguarding is about promoting the welfare of children and adults who may be vulnerable, and keeping them safe from harm, such as illness, abuse or injury.

 This includes taking all reasonable measures to create a framework where people are confident to undertake activities in which the risks of harm to the welfare of children and adults who are vulnerable are minimised; and, when there are concerns about their welfare, taking appropriate actions to address those concerns.

 Individual Tower Duties

-As part of this duty they will need to ensure that all relevant individuals have been vetted through the DBS checking process and participate in safeguarding training.
+As part of this duty they will need to ensure that all relevant individuals have been recruited and appropriately vetted through the DBS checking process and participate in safeguarding training.
 Churches also have a duty to maintain a safe environment for all people in the Tower and elsewhere on Church premises alongside the welfare of children, young people and vulnerable adults.

 Accessing Safeguarding Training

 We do advise all officers within towers and the Association as a whole to make use of safeguarding training on offer from their Diocese.
 As a minimum this should include access to the online C1 training available from the Church of England website for any in a leadership role.

 Face to face safeguarding courses are also available – please visit the safeguarding training

 pages of the Diocese of Southwark website at: